ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 ### RewrapKeyBlob
 {: #grep11-rewrapKeyBlob}

 The `RewrapKeyBlob` function reencrypts generated key binary large objects (BLOBs) with the new committed master key that is contained within the HSM.
 Keys that are reencrypted can be used only after the HSM is finalized with the new committed master key.

-There is no corresponding PKCS #11 function for `RewrapKeyBlob`.
+This function is a special administration command that is supported only by GREP11.
+There is no corresponding EP11 function or PKCS #11 function for `RewrapKeyBlob`.
+{: note}

 <table>
   <tr>